Quickly create your Colorado Health Care Directive and Living Will

 Physical acts of destruction include burning, tearing, canceling, and others.
 Although a verbal revocation is permitted under the law, it is better to revoke your documents through a new writing.
 This provides a record of your revocation to your loved ones and health care providers.

-If you decide to completely revoke your health care directive and living will, an effective way to do so is to create a new one.
-Remember that when you create a health care directive and living will through FindLaw, you can make unlimited revisions for a full year after purchase.
+If you decide to completely revoke your living will, an effective way to do so is to create a new one.
+Remember that when you create a living will through FindLaw, you can make unlimited revisions for a full year after purchase.

-Whenever you change your health care directive and living will, you should be sure to inform your healthcare team.
+Whenever you change your living will, you should be sure to inform your healthcare team.
 This will allow them to make the necessary changes to your medical record.
-You should also provide your health care agent with a current copy of your health care directive and living will so that they have your most up-to-date wishes at hand.
+You should also provide your health care agent with a current copy of your living will so that they have your most up-to-date wishes at hand.

 Already Have an Account?